 4. Use Boiling Water to Unclog a Drain

 Using boiling water to unstop a bathroom sink is a highly effective method that helps to flush clogs through your pipes.
 This method works best with clogs caused by soap scum, and for sinks that aren’t already full of standing water.
 All you need to do is simply bring a pot of water to a boil, and then slowly pour it down the drain once it has reached a rolling boil.
 You may have to repeat this a few times to fully clear the drain clog.
+Boiling water won’t hurt your pipes in the bathroom sink, and you can repeat this method as many times as needed.

 5. Unclog Your Sink with a Drain Snake